PUNCH: Physics-informed Uncertainty-aware Network for Coronary Hemodynamics: Introduction

 \section{Introduction}

-Coronary microvascular dysfunction (CMD) is a prevalent yet underdiagnosed condition, with evidence of microvascular dysfunction reported in up to 70\% of patients with angina and non-obstructive coronary arteries undergoing invasive angiography \cite{kunadian2020inoca}.
-This diagnostic oversight disproportionately impacts female populations \cite{ong2018}.
-Unlike epicardial stenosis, CMD reflects abnormalities in flow and structure that are invisible on standard angiography but critically influence myocardial perfusion and patient outcomes \cite{murthy2014coronary, taqueti2018cmd}.
+Coronary microvascular dysfunction (CMD) is a prevalent, yet underdiagnosed condition that affects up to 70\% of patients who have symptoms of angina but no detectable obstruction in their coronary arteries \cite{kunadianEAPCIExpertConsensus2021}.
+The diagnostic gap disproportionately impacts women \cite{ongInternationalStandardizationDiagnostic2018, WISE} and low income patients \cite{spetko_distance_2025}.
+Unlike epicardial stenosis, CMD reflects abnormalities in flow and structure that are invisible on standard angiography but critically influence myocardial perfusion and patient outcomes \cite{murthyCoronaryVascularDysfunction2012, taquetiCoronaryMicrovascularDisease2018}.

-The gold standard for diagnosing coronary microvascular function is the measurement of coronary flow reserve (CFR) using invasive catheter-based techniques such as Doppler flow wires or thermodilution \cite{taqueti2018cmd,barbato2014thermodilution}.
+The gold standard for diagnosing coronary microvascular function is the measurement of coronary flow reserve (CFR) using invasive catheter-based techniques such as Doppler flow wires or thermodilution \cite{taquetiCoronaryMicrovascularDisease2018,barbatoValidationCoronaryFlow2004}.
 In thermodilution, a known volume of cold saline is injected into the coronary artery, and downstream temperature changes are recorded by a thermistor-tipped catheter.
-The resulting temperature--time curve—an indicator-dilution profile—allows for estimation of blood flow based on the area under the curve \cite{fearon2003imr}.
-Although reliable, thermodilution requires precise timing, is sensitive to injection technique and temperature variability, and carries procedural risks inherent to placement of a coronary guide-wire in the distal coronary artery \cite{debruyne2001coronary, fearon2003imr}.
+The resulting temperature--time curve—an indicator-dilution profile—allows for estimation of blood flow based on the area under the curve \cite{fearonNovelIndexInvasively2003}.
+Although reliable, thermodilution requires precise timing, is sensitive to injection technique and temperature variability, and carries procedural risks inherent to placement of a coronary guide-wire in the distal coronary artery \cite{debruyneCoronaryFlowReserve1994, fearonNovelIndexInvasively2003}.
 These practical constraints have limited the widespread invasive evaluation of CFR, leaving most patients without a definitive functional diagnosis.